Smithley/Call-Center-analysis/README.md

 # Call-Center-analysis
-A Microsoft Excel on Sales from a call center data
+A Microsoft Excel project on Sales from a call center data

+# Project Objective
+- Total Calls
+- Call Drop Rate %
+- Duration By Month
+- Deal Value By Month
+- Call Reached By Month

+!()[]